James S. Wall: Ordination and ministry

 In 2002, Wall became pastor of St. Thomas the Apostle Parish in Phoenix.
 He remained at St. Thomas until his appointment to the diocesan chancery as vicar for priests in 2007.
 Wall also served as administrator pro tempore of Our Lady of Perpetual Help Parish in Scottsdale, Arizona, in 2007 and director of the Mount Claret Retreat Center in Phoenix from 2008 to 2009.
 From 2003 to 2007, Wall was a member of the National Advisory Council for the United States Conference of Catholic Bishops.

 Bishop of Gallup

-On February 5, 2009, Wall was appointed the fourth bishop of the Diocese of Gallup by Pope Benedict XVI.
-He was consecrated on April 2, 2009, by Archbishop Michael Sheehan.
+On February 5, 2009, Wall was appointed the fourth bishop of Gallup by Pope Benedict XVI.
+He was consecrated on April 2, 2009, by Archbishop Michael Sheehan at Sacred Heart Cathedral in Gallup.
+His co-consecrators were Bishop Thomas Olmsted and Auxiliary Bishop Edward Clark.

 In 2013, Wall renovated a chapel used by local seminarians with sacred art in santero, a New Mexico folk art based on Spanish colonial art.
 The artist, Arlene Sena, said that prayer was "the key to this tradition".
 The chapel contains images of the Holy Family, James, brother of Jesus, Francis de Sales, Our Lady of Mount Carmel, two angels, and the Sacred Heart.

+Wall walked the 200-mile-long Camino de Santiago de Compostela pilgrim trail in Spain with Bishop James Conley and Archbishop Paul Coakley in 2022.